Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 Consider the relation $R'$ obtained by fixing a coordinate of $R$ to $B+S$ and projecting to the remaining coordinates.
-Observe that $R'$ is symmetric and the set $B' := B(R') = B+S+S$ contains $B$ (note that $S$ is symmetric) therefore, by the maximality of $B = B(R)$, either $B' = B$ or $a \in B'$.
+Observe that $R'$ is symmetric and the set $B' := B(R') = B+S+S$ contains~$B$ (note that $S$ is symmetric) therefore, by the maximality of $B = B(R)$, either $B' = B$ or $a \in B'$.

 If $B' (= B+S+S) = B$, then $S$ is not linked, so it is a graph of a bijection by simplicity of $\alg A$.
-We fix all but arbitrarily selected three coordinates of $R$ to $a$, project onto the three coordinates, and call $T$ the obtained subuniverse of $\alg A^3$.
-The relation $T$ has full projection to the first two coordinates (as we argued above) and the binary relation obtained by fixing a coordinate to $a$ is a graph of a bijection.
-Lemma~\ref{lem:symmetric_ternary_relation_and _strong_projectivity} now implies the either $\alg A$ is abelian or $\alg A$ has a nonempty strongly projective subuniverse that does not contain $a$.
+We fix all but three arbitrarily selected coordinates of $R$ to $a$, project onto the three coordinates, and call $T$ the obtained subuniverse of $\alg A^3$.
+The relation $T$ has full projection to the first two coordinates (as we argued above) and the binary relation obtained by fixing a coordinate to $a$ is the graph of a bijection.
+Lemma~\ref{lem:symmetric_ternary_relation_and _strong_projectivity} now implies that either $\alg A$ is abelian or $\alg A$ has a nonempty strongly projective subuniverse that does not contain $a$.
 Since strong projectivity implies projectivity, we are done.